Signaturgruppen-A-S/signaturgruppen-broker-documentation/frontend-guide.md

 ## UX assessment

 You can integrate with the Signaturgruppen Broker using either a pop-up window or a full-screen browser redirect.
 Both methods provide equally secure user authentication.
-The choice between them depends on your preferred user experience.
+The choice between them depends on your preferred user experience

 > See the [GitHub .net core demo](https://github.com/Signaturgruppen-A-S/signaturgruppen-broker-demo) for example code